Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 ## Balanced Mode
 ﻿Did you thought following utilities are a bit cheaty?

-﻿This utility lets them not to be executed so often. (almost 1 executing per seconds), and ﻿automation radius will be 1 tile.
+﻿This utility lets them not to be executed so often(almost 1 executing per seconds), and ﻿automation radius will be 1 tile.

 ﻿
 ﻿This utility affects to ***AutoWaterNearbyCrops, AutoPetNearbyAnimals, AutoHarvest, AutoCollectCollectibles, AutoShakeFruitedPlants, AutoDigArtifactSpot, AutoDepositIngredient, and AutoPullMachineResult.***